-You’ve probably seen pictures of people from Asian countries performing a deep squat.
-You might even have friends who have traveled to an Asian country and returned home telling you that it was common to see Asian people squatting at what seemed to be ‘random places’.
+You've probably seen pictures of people from Asian countries performing a deep squat.
+You might even have friends who have traveled to an Asian country and returned home telling you that it was common to see a particular Asian sitting position, where people in a deep squatting position in at what seemed to be ‘random places'.

-In this article, I’ll explain the biomechanics of the Asian squat, what makes it so hard, and whether you’re capable of doing it too.
-We’ll start by taking a look at some pictures of the Asian squat so you know what it looks like.
+In this article, I'll explain the biomechanics of the Asian squat, why Asians can squat so deep, what makes it so hard, and whether you can do it too.
+We'll start by looking at some pictures of the Asian squat, so you know what it looks like.

 The Asian Squat Phenomenon: What Is It?

-In addition, the Asian squat is used while performing everyday tasks, such as eating, reading, smoking, doing the laundry, talking on the phone, and countless other activities.
+In addition, the Asian squat (sometimes called the kimchi squat, Korean squat, or Japanese squat) is used while performing everyday tasks, such as eating, reading, smoking, doing laundry, talking on the phone, and countless other activities.

 Many households wash their clothes by hand, and performing the Asian squat while doing laundry is a common practice.

 It's also common practice to eat while performing the Asian squat, especially if it's just a snack rather than a standard meal.

 Here's a lady performing the Asian squat while hanging out with her cats.

 This is a lady preparing bamboo for garden construction while performing the Asian Squat.
 This is considered a much more comfortable position than ‘bending over' to do the same task.

 The family that my friend is staying with likes to perform Asian squats while playing games together.